 M – Money

-In the past, people were encouraged to "save up" for the things they needed, or maybe something they didn’t need, like "a rainy day."
-Does saving for a rainy day mean that by expecting one, you are more likely to experience one?
-Over the last 30 years in the UK, the year with the greatest number of rainy days occurred in 2000, with 176.
-Last year (2022), there were 171.
+In In the past, people were encouraged to “save up” for things they needed—or even for things they didn’t, like “a rainy day.”
+But does saving for a rainy day imply that by expecting one, you’re more likely to experience it?
+Over the last 30 years in the UK, the year with the highest number of rainy days was 2000, with 176.
+In 2022, there were 171.

-Now, instead of saving, people are strongly encouraged to borrow, and a vast industry has developed around this, called Financial Services, though it might be more accurately described as Financial Disservices.
-The average debt for each UK household now stands at a record £65,000, including mortgages.
+Today, rather than saving, people are heavily encouraged to borrow, and a vast industry has emerged around this: Financial Services—though it might more accurately be described as Financial Disservices.
+The average UK household now carries a record £65,000 in debt, including mortgages.

 O – Oligarchs and Orwell

-In 1973, the band Pink Floyd released a song about money called … "Money."
-A line in the song, spoken by someone who has come into a lot of money, expresses their thoughts about buying a football team.
-The lyric satirises how people who make lots of money sometimes spend it in questionable ways.
-This was strangely prophetic because, following the collapse of communism, Russian oligarchs such as Roman Abramovich did exactly that.
+In 1973, Pink Floyd released a song about money called Money.
+One lyric, spoken by someone who has suddenly acquired wealth, references buying a football team.
+The line satirises how those who make a lot of money often spend it in questionable ways.
+This proved oddly prophetic, as after the fall of communism, Russian oligarchs—such as Roman Abramovich—did exactly that.

-Communism, an ideology created by Karl Marx, was built on the notion that a utopian society could be achieved if wealth was shared.
-Everyone could be equal, free, and happy.
-It didn’t work, partly because it was achieved through violent revolution (never a good start) and partly because it failed to consider a flaw in human nature: greed.
-Some people appeared to support the idea but had hidden agendas.
+Communism, an ideology conceived by Karl Marx, was based on the belief that a utopian society could be achieved through wealth redistribution.
+The goal was universal equality, freedom, and happiness.
+It failed—partly due to its violent revolutionary roots (never an ideal beginning), and partly because it overlooked a fundamental flaw in human nature: greed.
+Many who claimed to support the system had hidden agendas.

 A friend of mine was a pig farmer in rural Bedfordshire until a few years ago.
-He had to close his farm because he couldn’t compete with cheaper, subsidised imports of pork from other EU countries such as Holland.
+He had to close his farm, unable to compete with cheaper, subsidised pork imports from EU countries such as the Netherlands.

 N – Nothing

 Some people work hard to earn a living and pay their way.
-Some people have high expectations of getting money for nothing and get into dire straits when this expectation is not fulfilled.
+Others expect money for nothing—and face serious consequences when that expectation goes unfulfilled.

 E – Economies

-You don't have to be a Marxist to see the truth in Marx's statement that “capitalism contains within itself the seeds of its own destruction.”
+You don’t need to be a Marxist to see the truth in Marx’s statement: “Capitalism contains within itself the seeds of its own destruction.”

 Y - You or You?

-You shouldn’t blame all the people on long-term benefits for their predicament.
-Their wide-screen TVs show them lots of desirable lifestyles but does not give them the opportunity to achieve such lifestyles.
-Although Marx was wrong about the solution, he was right about the problem.
+It’s unjust to blame everyone on long-term benefits for their situation.
+Their widescreen TVs expose them to idealised lifestyles but offer no real path to achieving them.
+Marx may have been wrong about the solution, but he was right about the problem.
 He called it alienation.
-Sociologists today call it anomie.
-This includes personal unrest and anxiety that comes from a lack of purpose or ideals.
+Today, sociologists use the term anomie—a state of personal unrest and anxiety stemming from a lack of purpose or values.

-If you are on low wages, the minimum wage or the living wage, or on benefits, you may feel that your only attachment is to a system you don't believe in or feel part of.
-So, for you, the system is broken.
+If you’re on low wages, minimum wage, the so-called living wage, or receiving benefits, you may feel disconnected from a system you neither believe in nor feel part of.
+For many, the system appears broken.

-Some people genuinely want to work but there are no jobs for them.
-Others, possibly due to anomie, have settled into a life of dependency.
+Some genuinely want to work but cannot find employment.
+Others—perhaps because of anomie—have settled into a life of dependency.

-This dichotomy has existed for decades as someone commented in 1931:
+This divide has existed for decades.
+As someone noted in 1931:

 We all want to be happy, don’t we?
-So, it’s over to you, dear WEF!
+So, over to you, dear WEF.

 Photo: Licence CC 2.0